 We also use suffixes to indicate if a porch extension (P) or dormer window (D) has been added to the core design.

-The package price depends on which type of package you choose.
-For example, you may wish to choose a supply and erect package rather than supply only.
-The base prices shown on our website are for supply only, this price excludes delivery, any steel required within the kit (determined by project specific engineering and is informed by the housetype, design amendments, ground conditions, and wind loading), external finishes and any added options such as internal joinery pack, kitchens or bathrooms.
+The base prices shown on our website are for supply and erect.
+What is included within the kit can be found on this page.
+The price excludes delivery, any steel required within the kit (determined by project specific engineering and is informed by the housetype, design amendments, ground conditions, and wind loading), any added options such as kitchens or bathrooms.

 Try getting to know the locals in the area where you want to build, often the best plots are not advertised.
 Remember to contact the local estate agents and get them to put you on their lists.